Don’t throw silica gel packets away – reuse them! Here are 20 clever desiccant silica gel uses for around your home. So smart!

 My research shows 1 – 3 years before they need to be recharged.
 Having said that, the humidity of your environment will determine how long they last.

-How do you dispose of silica gel packets?
+How do you dispose of silica gel beads?

 If you’re going to reuse them, no need to dispose of them.
 I couldn’t find any limits as to how many times they can be reused.
 Having said that, if you want to get rid of the gel, you should rip open the packets so no one mistakes them for Splenda before throwing in the trash.

-Get recycling around your home by starting with your silica gel packets – here are 20 clever ways to re-use them!
-Next time you consider throwing them away, save them instead.
+Next time you consider throwing the packets away, save them instead.
 Keep on reading for some great ideas.
 Have you thought of any of these?

 Save Your Phone

-I don’t know about you, but my phone has gone into the toilet.
+I don’t know about you, but my phone has gone into the toilet (and I mean literally – it was an iPhone 5S).
 If your phone is exposed to any moisture, try placing it in a bag with silica gel packets first.
 I’ve known many people to save their phone this way!

 Keep Condensation Off Camera Supplies